-If you leave anywhere near Winchester, then you’re sure to have heard about the Watercress Line, and their Thomas the Tank Engine days out.
+If you live anywhere near Winchester, then you’re sure to have heard about the Watercress Line, and their Thomas the Tank Engine days out.

 We’d never been before, so in proper Light style, we planned to turn up at 10 am, have a steam train ride to Alton, then back for lunch to then enjoy some Thomas and friend’s shenanigans.
 Due to errr….unforeseen family stuff (the kids running up and down our road with no shoes on pretending to be trains then arguing with us that trains don’t need to sit in car seats) we managed to get there for midday.

 The Price is Right

 Okay, so confession time from me.
 We got complimentary tickets due to my other blog, and while my first thoughts were that I’d never pay for a family ticket myself (it will set you back around £54) I soon changed my mind.